qdrant/landing_page/qdrant-landing/content/documentation/guides/configuration.md

     #   endpoint_url: ""

   # Where to store temporary files
-  # If null, temporary snapshot are stored in: storage/snapshots_temp/
+  # If null, temporary snapshots are stored in: storage/snapshots_temp/
   temp_path: null

-  # If true - point's payload will not be stored in memory.
+  # If true - the point's payload will not be stored in memory.
   # It will be read from the disk every time it is requested.
   # This setting saves RAM by (slightly) increasing the response time.
   # Note: those payload values that are involved in filtering and are indexed - remain in RAM.